-- 1.1 The Employer recognizes the Union as the sole exclusive bargaining representative for all of its employees as set forth in the wage classifications herein, and the Employer agrees that all employees employed by it to perform within the jurisdiction of the Union shall become members of the Union in accordance with the Constitution and By-Laws of the Union or shall become fair share payers pursuant to 1.2.3. - 1.1.1 This Agreement includes only Department Heads, and Relief Department Heads and Extra Stage Labor hired by the Employer as specified.
+- 1.1 The Employer recognizes the Union as the sole exclusive bargaining representative for all of its employees as set forth in the wage classifications herein. - 1.1.1 This Agreement includes only Department Heads, and Relief Department Heads and Extra Stage Labor hired by the Employer as specified.
 This Agreement shall specifically exclude all extra stage labor employed by clients of the Employer; supervisors, security personnel, building maintenance employees, clerical employees, casual non-stagehand labor, box office employees, ushers, ticket takers, and other professional trades employees. - 1.1.2 Metropolitan Exposition-Recreation Commission (MERC) meetings, Metro Council meetings, or other MERC or Metro in-house activities conducted at the Portland'5 Centers for the Arts facilities shall not require the services of any employees covered by this Agreement, so long as only general house lights are utilized, and the sound reinforcement system, computerized lighting board or any house curtains are not utilized.